dgarci23/8b-Computer/README.md

 To improve program writing and loading into the FPGA, I developed a Serial terminal on PyGame to write and send programs to the FPGA via a USB-Serial cable and by implementing a program loader using Serial in the FPGA.

+The biggest challenges were to setup the serial communication in the FPGA in a way that it could detect where a program started.
+This was done by creating a "starting" sequence of two empty instructions (0x00) in a row, after that the actual program was fetched.

 <img alt="PyGame Terminal" src="https://github.com/dgarci23/8b-Computer/blob/main/Verilog%20Implementation/Documentation/Serial%20Terminal.PNG" width="400">